LykkeCity/Trading-API/source/includes/_public-api.md

 ## Asset Pair Order Book Ticker

-Get the order book by asset pair.
+Get the Order Book by asset pair.
 The order books contain a list of Buy(Bid) and Sell(Ask) orders with their corresponding price and volume.

 ### Request